cklmercer/vue-events/README.md

 includes couple aliases for the `vm.$emit` & `vm.$on` methods.

 #### Firing an event
-There are 3 ways to fire an event using this plugin.
-They're each functionally equivalent.
+There are 3 methods that fire events.
+They're functionally identical and only differ in name.
 ```
 new Vue({
-    el: '#app',

     data() {
         return {
             eventData: {
-                // The data to pass along with the event
+                foo: 'baz'
             }
         }
     },

     mounted() {
         // Option #1
         this.$events.fire('testEvent', this.eventData);